To inform the future use and management of Victoria’s forest estate, a new Great Outdoors Taskforce has been established.

 Assessment area

-The Taskforce will consider 1.8 million hectares of state forests previously managed for timber harvesting – the largest single public land assessment ever undertaken in Victoria.
+The Taskforce will consider 1.5 million hectares of state forests previously managed for timber – the largest single public land assessment ever undertaken in Victoria.

-It will also consider relevant adjacent state forests, where assessment of these areas supports a Cultural Landscapes approach for Traditional Owners or will help with management continuity.
+It will also consider relevant adjacent state forests (about 590,000 hectares), where assessment of these areas supports a cultural landscapes approach for Traditional Owners or will help with management continuity.

 State forests in the Central Highlands area, as well as the Strathbogie Ranges and Mirboo North are being considered by the Eminent Panel for Community Engagement and are not a focus of the Taskforce.